UW-Macrostrat/CriticalMAAS/README.md

 - [`UW-xDD/text2graph_llm`](https://github.com/UW-xDD/text2graph_llm): A tool to
-  transform textual data into structured graph representations, using LLMs to identify and extract relationship triplets from text.
-It focuses on extracting relationships between locations and geological entities from the text.
+  transform textual data into structured graph representations, using LLMs to identify and extract relationships between locations and geological entities from text.
 - [`UW-Madison-DSI/ask-xDD`](https://github.com/UW-Madison-DSI/ask-xDD): A chat
   interface and API endpoint for accessing academic information via Retrieval-Augmented Generation (RAG).
 The